rasp8erries/multiblox-cs/README.md

 # MultiBlox
  Utility to remove Roblox singleton event so you can run multiple instances of Roblox.

+ I made this for my own use because bloxstrap stopped supporting the multi instance feature.

+ And running older version of bloxstrap was starting to become problematic..

 ## Download
 Get the latest release here: [Releases](https://github.com/rasp8erries/multiblox-cs/releases/latest)